 B2 will be the height of B1 plus 20%.

 Cut out the first side of the cats enclosure plan, B1 B2 B3 B4 and use this side as a template to make the second side B5 B6 B7 & B8.
 Plywood with different grades on the surfaces of the panel will require a template pattern marked on the correct sides.
 This will produce a quality finish to the cats enclosure exterior.

 C1 and C2 are equal measurements to A5 plus twice the thickness of the plywood being used for the sides of the plans to build a cat run.
 The extra material is required for covering exposed edges when building the heated cats home.

 C3 and C4 are equal measurements to B1 B5.
 All of these panel measurements are the same.

 C5 are C6 are equal measurements to A5 plus twice the thickness of the plywood being used for the sides of the cats house.
 C7 and C8 are equal measurements to B2 and B6.
 All of these panel measurements are identical.

 Cat enclosure plan

 Do not select plywood for the cats enclosure that has been treated with chemical.
 Preservative chemicals may be toxic for your pet.
 Selecting the correct building material for the cat enclosure plans is important for your pets health.
 The cats run will be exposed to the weather.
 The building material will need a weather proof coating of lead free paint to protect the structure.

 Easy access to the cat run for cleaning and replacing litter trays and bedding will be required.
 The cat run plan can be modified to fit a suitable entrance.
 If insulation pads are to be used for insulating the cat enclosure use only products that are free from chemicals.

 Cat enclosure plans

 Select timber for the cat house framing that is approximately two inches square (50 mm square).
 This is suitable for a large cats house or enclosure that can be easily relocated into different areas of cat runs.
 If pet enclosures are remaining in one position, heavier framing can be used

-The quantity of timber framing required for the cats home to line the inside of the base plus the sides and the four corners of the cats house should be increased if modifications such as a window are to be added to the heated pets shelter.
+The quantity of timber framing required for the cats home to line the inside of the base plus the sides and the four corners of the cats house should be increased if modifications such as a window are added to the heated pets shelter.
 Allow extra timber as guides to re-position the roof of the cat house & runners under the floor of the cat house base to keep it of the ground.

 Building a run for cats

 Metal fittings used in the building of the cats run plans should be galvanized,brass or zinc plated to protect them from rusting.
 Use only galvanized or brass plated nails and screws on timber joints that are exposed to the weather.

 If your pet has a tendency to chew on objects the meshing used to enclose the cat run should not have a coating that may be toxic. (dipped galvanized mesh) Parts of the cats run plan can be glued together to produce a strong joint.
 A contact adhesive that is water proof can be used in the construction of the cats house frame.
 Painting for the cats run should be done with paint that does not contain lead in it.
 If a pet chews on the habitat or claws the heated cat home there is a possibility that your pet may ingest some of the paint.

 Building and warming a cats enclosure